Business

 Create Your Own Career

 Yes, software engineers and programmers can make a strong argument for citing their industry as the one in which a career can be tailor-made.
 But they still have to apply themselves technically to build whatever it is they are tasked with building.
 If you want to create a certain programme, for instance, you still have to sit down and type out some code.
-On the contrary, the financial sector is all about regulation, compliance and representation.
+On the contrary, the financial sector is all about regulation, compliance, and representation.

 Similar to how companies like Stanton Fisher succeed by providing services to help clients with their financial claims, the financial industry encompasses practically every other industry.
 For the financial sector to function, the tools they use are borrowed from other industries, such as the legal industry (financial claims, regulation, etc.), the technology industry (tech infrastructure used for trades and the like) and every other industry from which derivative markets are created.